Mental II slot Fire Reels example for demo guide

 A demo session should end with written observations.
 Note which features were understood, which screens caused confusion and whether the virtual stop point was respected.
 Those notes decide the next step more honestly than a single exciting demo win.

 If demo play becomes repetitive or frustrating, that reaction is useful.
 Real money usually makes the same feeling stronger.
-A player who does not enjoy Mental in demo should not expect the cashier to improve the experience.
+A player who does not enjoy Mental II in demo should not expect the cashier to improve the experience.

 Appendix